 Allows you to switch workspace up (right click) or down (left click); same as Control + F1/F2/ etc., Ctrl-Alt + ←/→ or using the scroll wheel over an empty section of the desktop.
 Number and name are set in the ~/.fluxbox/init.
 “W” stands for “Workspace.”
+Not used by default.

 iconbar

 Here open apps will show an icon, with various window options available by right-clicking the relevant icon (including the toolbar itself) > iconbar mode.
-Default for MX-Fluxbox is All Windows.
+Default for MX-Fluxbox is to show All Windows.

 systemtray AKA systray